braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/email/templates/link_aliasing.md

 Link aliasing is only supported in `href` attributes within HTML anchor tags where it is safe to append a query parameter.
 It's best to include a question mark (?) at the end of your link so that Braze can easily append the `lid` value.
 Without appending the `lid` value, Braze will not recognize the URL for link aliasing.

-### Managing link aliases
+## Managing link aliases

-Follow these steps to view all of your tracked link aliases:
+To view all of your tracked link aliases, do the following:

 1. Go to **Settings** > **Email Preferences** under **Workspace Settings**.
-2. Click the **Link Aliasing Settings** tab.
+2. Select the **Link Aliasing Settings** tab.

 {% alert important %}
 If you are using the [older navigation]({{site.baseurl}}/user_guide/administrative/access_braze/navigation/), these settings are under **Manage Settings**.